HalCanary/booker/DOCUMENTATION.md

 func GetUrl(url, cacheDir, ref string, force bool) (io.ReadCloser, string, error)
     Fetch the content of a URL, using a cache if possible and if force is fakse.

+func Humanize(v int) string
+    Humanize converts a byte size to a human readable number, for example: 2048 -> "2 kB"

 func NormalizeString(v string) string
     Simplify and normalize a Unicode string.